GabrielSessions/sample-en1-site/README.md

 ## Cloning the Template
 If you would like to clone the entire project, run `git clone https://github.com/GabrielSessions/sample-en1-site`

-If you're interested in copying a single page, run `wget -p <PAGE LINK>`
+If you're interested in copy a single page, run `wget -p <PAGE LINK>`

 ## Template Preview
 https://gabrielsessions.github.io/sample-en1-site/